OddlyMistaken/Viir-Su-um/README.md

 #### Cleaning Skyrim

-Please uninstall Skyrim through Steam and delete the documents folder typically located at "Drive"\Documents\My Games\Skyrim Special Edition.
-Once this is finished you may reinstall Skyrim.
+Please uninstall Skyrim/CK through Steam and delete the documents folder typically located at "Drive"\Documents\My Games\Skyrim Special Edition.
+Once this is finished you may reinstall Skyrim/CK.
 **(This list uses a stock game folder and will download the correct versions of all files)**

 #### Starting Skyrim